Kiwa NV: Operations

 Kiwa operates across a wide range of markets, including sustainability, fire safety and security, medical devices, construction and infrastructure, automotive, food, feed and farm, (renewable) energy (such as solar, wind and hydrogen) and management systems.
 At the core of its operations lies the testing, inspecting and certification of products, services and systems.
 Complementary to these services, Kiwa provides training, technological consultancy, data processing and benchmarking, digital solutions and calibration services.

 To maintain its position as an independent partner, Kiwa strictly separates its certification services from other activities, like training courses and technological consultancy.
 The organization is evaluated by multiple accreditation bodies, audited by external organizations, and qualified by governmental bodies.
-These accreditations attest to Kiwa’s commitment to quality and reliability.
 Kiwa is also recognized as an Approval Body, Accepted Laboratory and Accredited Training Institution.

 Certificate issuance is one of the company’s key activities, and Kiwa provides a trademarked label for visual identification once certification is granted.
 Kiwa provides both in-house and licensed certification labels, including in domains such as management systems (e.g., ISO 9001), cybersecurity (e.g., ISO 27001), food safety (e.g., FSSC 22000) and environmental, social and governance (ESG) (e.g., ISO 14001).

 Airline flight crew licence As one of the few countries in the world the Netherlands has privatised the issuance of flight crew licences for personnel in the civil aviation industry.
 As a result the pilot, stewardess and technician licences are issues on behalf of the government by KIWA.

 For its testing services, Kiwa maintains a global network of laboratories dedicated to product testing, measurement and calibration.
 Inspection has become increasingly important for the company, constituting a growing portion of its core operations.
 Kiwa conducts inspections both on-site and remotely, covering areas such as tank storage, pipes and cables, and hazardous materials.